 Rubella virus (family Togaviridae, genus Rubivirus).

 Average incubation period is 14 days (range, 12–23 days).
 Usually presents as a nonspecific, maculopapular, generalized rash that lasts ≤3 days with generalized lymphadenopathy.
 Rash may be preceded by low-grade fever, malaise, anorexia, mild conjunctivitis, runny nose, and sore throat.
+Adolescents and adults, especially women, can also present with transient arthritis.
 Asymptomatic rubella virus infections are common.
-Infection during early pregnancy can lead to miscarriage, fetal death, or severe birth defects known as congenital rubella syndrome.
+Infection during early pregnancy can lead to miscarriage, fetal death, or CRS with severe birth defects.

-Demonstration of specific IgM or significant increase in IgG in acute- and convalescent-phase specimens.
-RT-PCR can be used to detect virus; viral culture is also acceptable but is time-consuming and expensive.
+Demonstration of specific rubella IgM or significant increase in rubella IgG in acute- and convalescent-phase specimens.
+RT-PCR can be used to detect virus infection; viral culture is also acceptable but is time-consuming and expensive.